LibraryOfCongress/DVV/README.md

 DVV Version 2.3.0 was released internally to NDNP awardees on May 25, 2023 and publicly via Github on August 22, 2023.
 See [releases](https://github.com/LibraryOfCongress/DVV/releases) for more info.

 Note: DVV Generation 2 (DVV2) Github releases will only include binaries or compiled code necessary for the DVV to be installed by users.
-While the source code of DVV2 is not currently available in Github, Generation 3 of the DVV is expected to be released as open source (with source code and binaries.)
+While the source code of DVV2 is not currently available in Github, Generation 3 of the DVV is expected to be released as open source (with source code and binaries).
 Development on Generation 3 of the DVV is slated to begin in late 2023.
 Stay tuned for more updates.

 ## Using the DVV